lily-ehler/LA558_Lily_Ehler/README.md

-# Chris Seeger's LA558 Portfolio
+# L A 558 Portfolio - Lily Ehler

 This repo is a collection of my work from L A 588 Spring 2023.